MaddieMiyazaki/AI-ML-coursework/README.md

-Trial coursework for Ai&ML module in semester 1
+Trial coursework for AI&ML module in semester 1